zhiyuan8/study-notes/6-android/Android-UI-Controls.md

 (2) Optionally, specify the description that the user sees in the system settings with setDescription().
 (3) Register the notification channel by passing it to createNotificationChannel().

+# 7. Toolbar
+It's a ViewGroup that can be placed anywhere in your XML layouts.
+Toolbar's appearance and behavior can be more easily customized than the ActionBar.